Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Experiments

 \subsection{Datasets}

 \textbf{Objaverse Dataset} is a large-scale dataset containing 800K+ annotated 3D mesh objects~\cite{ouyang2023chasing}.
 We use this dataset for training and validation.
-We render 12 images per object from uniformly distributed viewpoints surrounding the object, followed by Zero-1-to-3.
+We render 12 images per object from uniformly distributed viewpoints followed by~\cite{liu2023zero1to3}.

-\textbf{Realfusion15} Realfusion15 is the dataset collected and released by RealFusion~\cite{melas2023realfusion}, consisting of 15 natural images that include bananas, birds, cacti, barbie cakes, cat statues, teapots, microphones, dragon statues, fishes, cherries, and watercolor paintings, etc.
+\textbf{Realfusion15} Realfusion15 is the dataset collected and released by RealFusion~\cite{melas2023realfusion}, consisting of 15 natural images.

+\textbf{Google Scanned Object (GSO)}~\cite{downs2022gso} is a high-quality scanned household items dataset.
+We adopt the same data split as in SyncDreamer~\cite{liu2023syncdreamer}.

+\textbf{RTMV}~\cite{tremblay2022rtmv} consists of complex scenes, and each scene is composed of 20 random objects.
+We adopt the same data split as in Zero-1-to-3~\cite{liu2023zero1to3}.